Peer Mentor Opportunities

 iConnect Leaders are undergraduate or graduate students on the St. George campus who are entering their 3rd year (or higher) at U of T in September.
 These are honouraria volunteer positions.
 Leaders deliver community programming through six large scale events, ongoing communications, reporting of student experiences, and recruitment of mentors.
 They form the second-tier of mentoring relationships where the Leaders support the mentors.
 Leaders also receive CCR recognition for their contributions to the program.

-Recruitment Process: If you are interested in a Mentor or Leader position, you can check out the Volunteer Board on the Career Learning Network in January when they become available.
+Recruitment Process: If you are interested in a Mentor or Leader position, you can check out the Volunteer Board on the Career and Co-Curricular Learning Network in January when they become available.

 Applications Available: January 2018